Chair (officer): Examples

-Many US companies have an executive chairperson; this method of organization is sometimes called the American model.
-Having a non-executive chairperson is common in the UK and Canada, and is sometimes called the British model.
+Many companies in the US have an executive chair; this method of organization is sometimes called the American model.
+Having a non-executive chair is common in the UK and Canada; this is sometimes called the British model.
 Expert opinion is rather evenly divided over which is the preferable model.
-There is a growing push by public market investors for companies with an executive chairperson to have a lead independent director to provide some element of an independent perspective.
+There is a growing push by public market investors for companies with an executive chair to have a lead independent director to provide some element of an independent perspective.

-The role of the chairperson in a private equity-backed board differs from the role in non-profit or publicly listed organizations in several ways, including the pay, role and what makes an effective private-equity chairperson.
-Companies with both an executive chairperson and a CEO include Ford, HSBC, Alphabet Inc., HP, and Apple.
+The role of the chair in a private equity-backed board differs from the role in non-profit or publicly listed organizations in several ways, including the pay, role and what makes an effective private-equity chair.
+Companies with both an executive chair and a CEO include Ford, HSBC, Alphabet Inc., and HP.

-Vice-chairperson and deputy chairperson
+Vice-chair and deputy chair

-A vice- or deputy chairperson, subordinate to the chairperson, is sometimes chosen to assist and to serve as chairperson in the latter's absence, or when a motion involving the chairperson is being discussed.
-In the absence of the chairperson and vice-chairperson, groups sometimes elect a chairperson pro tempore to fill the role for a single meeting.
-In some organizations that have both titles, deputy chairperson ranks higher than vice-chairperson, as there are often multiple vice-chairpersons but only a single deputy chairperson.
-This type of deputy chairperson title on its own usually has only an advisory role and not an operational one (such as Ted Turner at Time Warner).
+A vice- or deputy chair, subordinate to the chair, is sometimes chosen to assist and to serve as chair in the latter's absence, or when a motion involving the chair is being discussed.
+In the absence of the chair and vice-chair, groups sometimes elect a chair pro tempore to fill the role for a single meeting.
+In some organizations that have both titles, deputy chair ranks higher than vice-chair, as there are often multiple vice-chairs but only a single deputy chair.
+This type of deputy chair title on its own usually has only an advisory role and not an operational one (such as Ted Turner at Time Warner).

-An unrelated definition of vice- and deputy chairpersons describes an executive who is higher ranking or has more seniority than an executive vice-president (EVP).
-Sometimes, EVPs report to a vice-chairperson, who in turn reports directly to the chief executive officer (CEO) (so vice-chairpersons in effect constitute an additional layer of management), while other vice-chairpersons have more responsibilities but are otherwise on an equal tier with EVPs.
-Executives with the title vice-chairperson and deputy chairperson are usually not members of the board of directors.
+An unrelated definition of vice- and deputy chairs describes an executive who is higher ranking or has more seniority than an executive vice-president (EVP).